Learn how to wing foil in Cabarete, Dominican Republic.

 Traveling to the Dominican Republic to Wing Foil

 1: Make sure you have more than one wing when going on a trip, wind conditions may vary and you might want to change equipment as wind keeps getting stronger.
 Wings dont have a de-power system which means you are always on a full throttle.

-2. Wear a helmet: Unlike Kiteboarding you can detach yourself from the board quite easily and get away from the sharp foil in any second.
-With the wing once you fall down most likely you will be quite close to your board.
-Impact vest can also be something you may consider.
+2: Wear a helmet: Unlike Kiteboarding you can detach yourself from the board quite easily and get away from the sharp foil at any second.
+With the wing, once you fall down most likely you will be quite close to your board.
+An impact vest can also be something you may consider.
 Don’t buy a helmet or impact vest after getting injured, be precautious.

 Share this Post